wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 ### Dynamic Paths
 A better solution is to make use of built-in Python functions to work out the path of your `templates` directory automatically.
 This way, an absolute path can be obtained regardless of where you place your Django project's code.
 This in turn means that your project becomes more *portable.*

 At the top of your `settings.py` file, there is a variable called `BASE_DIR`.
-This variables stores the path to the directory in which your project's `settings.py` module will be contained.
+This variable stores the path to the directory in which your project's `settings.py` module is contained.
 This is obtained by using the special Python `__file__` attribute, which is [set to the absolute path of your settings module](http://stackoverflow.com/a/9271479).
-The `__file__` gives the absolute path to the settings file, then the call to `os.path.dirname()` provides the reference to the absolute path of the directory.
-Calling `os.path.dirname()` again, removes another layer, so that `BASE_DIR` contains, `<workspace>/tango_with_django_project/`.
+The call to `os.path.dirname()` then provides the reference to the absolute path of the directory containing the `settings.py` module.
+Calling `os.path.dirname()` again removes another layer, so that `BASE_DIR` contains `<workspace>/tango_with_django_project/`.
 You can see this process in action, if you are curious, by adding the following lines to your `settings.py` file.

 {lang="python",linenos=off}
     print(__file__)
     print(os.path.dirname(__file__))
     print(os.path.dirname(os.path.dirname(__file__)))

-At the top of the `settings.py` file, you'll find a `BASE_DIR` variable which does exactly this for you.
-It provides the absolute path to the root of your Django project, so it's easy for you to specify a path to other directories within your project.
-We can then easily create a new variable called `TEMPLATE_DIR` that uses the `os.path.join()` function to join up multiple paths.
-Your new variable should be defined like the example below.
+Having access to the value of `BASE_DIR` makes it easy for you to reference other aspects of your Django project.
+As such, we can now create a new variable called `TEMPLATE_DIR` that will reference your new `templates` directory.
+We can make use of the `os.path.join()` function to join up multiple paths, leading to a variable definition like the example below.

 {lang="python",linenos=off}
     TEMPLATE_DIR = os.path.join(BASE_DIR, 'templates')